 Chinatown, Yamashita Park, Yokohama Doll Museum, Yokohama Foreigners' Cemetery, and Harbor View Park.

 International Stadium Yokohama (aka Nissan Stadium) hosted the final of the 2002 World Cup and is the home ground of J-League team Yokohama F. Marinos.
-International Stadium Yokohama is located north of Yokohama Station and has a seating capacity of over 77,000 making it the largest in the country.
+International Stadium Yokohama is located north of Yokohama Station and has a seating capacity of over 77,000 making it the largest in Japan.
 The station is close to Shin-Yokohama Station (where the Tokaido shinkansen stops) and Kozukue Station on the JR Yokohama Line.

 Yokohama Tourist Information Centers